Nergal: Worship

 Naram-Sin of Akkad was particularly devoted to Nergal, describing him as his "caretaker" (rābisu) and himself as a "comrade" (rū'um) of the god.
 At the same time, worship of Nergal in the southernmost cities of Mesopotamia was uncommon in the third millennium BCE, one exception being the presence of "Meslamtaea" in Lagash in Gudea's times.
 This changed during the reign of Shulgi, the second king from the Third Dynasty of Ur.
 Theological texts from this period indicate that Nergal was viewed as one of the major gods and as king of the underworld.
 Tonia Sharlach proposes that "Nergal of TIN.TIRki" known from this period should be understood as the original tutelary god of Babylon.
-This interpretation is not supported by Andrew R. George, who notes that Nergal of TIN.TIRki is usually mentioned alongside Geshtinanna of KI.ANki, Ninhursag of KA.AM.RIki, and other deities worshiped in settlements located in the proximity of Umma.
-On this basis he argues that this place name should be read as Tintir and refers to a small town administered directly from Umma, and not to Babylon, whose name could be written as TIN.TIRki in later periods.
-He additionally points out that there is no indication that Babylon was regarded as a major cult center of Nergal in any time period.
+This interpretation is not supported by Andrew R. George, who notes that Nergal of TIN.TIRki is usually mentioned alongside Geshtinanna of KI.ANki, Ninhursag of KA.AM.RIki, and other deities worshiped in settlements located in the proximity of Umma, and on this basis he argues that this place name should be read phonetically as Tintir and refers to a small town administered directly from said city, and not to Babylon, whose name could be written logographically as TIN.TIRki in later periods.
 Other authors agree that the worship of Nergal is well attested in the area around Umma.
+George additionally points out that there is no indication that Babylon was regarded as a major cult center of Nergal in any time period.

 In the Old Babylonian period Nergal continued to be worshiped as a god of the dead, as indicated for example by an elegy in which he appears alongside Ningishzida, Etana and Bidu, the gatekeeper of the underworld.
-Nergal also appears for the first time in documents from Uruk in this period.
+He appears for the first time in documents from Uruk in this period.
 Anam of Uruk built a temple dedicated to him in nearby Uzurpara during the reign of Sîn-gāmil.
 It is possible that it bore the name E-dimgalanna, "house, great bond of heaven".
 Multiple temples of other deities (Sud, Aya and Nanna) bearing the same name are attested from other locations as well.
 Damiq-ilishu of Isin also built a temple of Nergal in this location, the E-kitušbidu, "house whose abode is pleasant".
 In Uruk itself, Nergal had a small sanctuary, possibly known as E-meteirra, "house worthy of the mighty one".
 A temple bearing this name was rebuilt by Kudur-Mabuk at one point.
-Nergal continued to be worshiped in Uruk as late as in early Achaemenid times.
-He is still mentioned in a source from the 29th year of the reign of Darius I. One late document mentions an oath taken in the presence of a priest (sanga) of Nergal during the sale of a prebend in which Nergal and Ereshkigal were invoked as divine witnesses.
+Nergal continued to be worshiped in Uruk as late as in early Achaemenid times, and he is mentioned in a source from the 29th year of the reign of Darius I. One late document mentions an oath taken in the presence of a priest (sanga) of Nergal during the sale of a prebend in which Nergal and Ereshkigal were invoked as divine witnesses.